jsbin/learn/public/help/running-a-local-copy-of-jsbin.md

 Install the [latest stable version](http://nodejs.org/) of Node first which will give you the `node` and `npm` programs.

-You can (and should) install Node directly from `npm` using the following command:
+You can (and should) install JS Bin directly from `npm` using the following command:

 ```bash
 npm install -g jsbin